 “Since it will only show federal loans, you can use the process of elimination to find out which loans aren’t showing.
 If a loan doesn’t show up in the NSLDS database, nine times out of 10 it will be a private loan,” Andrew Weber, NACCC certified student loan counselor, wrote in an article on MyCreditCounselor.net.

 Next, review your financial situation.
 If you feel that your struggle to make your loan payments is temporary, you may want to contact AES to ask for a deferment or forbearance.

 If your finances will be limited for a long time and your AES managed loan is federal, you can refer to their website for repayment options.
-If it is a private loan, your choices may be more limited.
-For the most part, you can only consider debt settlement or consolidation as private lenders do not offer repayment programs like those available for federal loans.
+If it’s a private loan, your choices may be more limited.
+For the most part, you can only consider debt settlement or debt consolidation.
+(Private lenders do not offer repayment programs like those available for federal loans).
 What’s more, student loans are generally not included in Chapter 7 bankruptcy cases or debt management programs.